carbonfive/AsteroidsVR/README.md

 # AsteroidsVR

 This is an example Virtual Reality project for Google Cardboard, built with Unity.
-It was part of a workshop for Droidcon Berlin 2015
+It was part of a workshop for [Droidcon Berlin 2015][droidcon2015].
+Check it and our other experiments at [c5vr.com](http://c5vr.com).

 Credit for the assets go to [Unity's Space Shooter project][unity-space-shooter] and [1001 Free Fonts][1001-free-fonts].